 Wear a mask and practise social distancing when required by local laws and guidelines

 When required by local laws or guidelines, all Hosts and guests must:

 - Wear a mask or face covering when interacting in person

-- Maintain 6 feet/2 meters of distance from each other at all times
+- Maintain 6 feet/2 metres of distance from each other at all times

 Additional guidance for travelling and hosting during COVID-19

 Don’t travel or host if you’ve recently been exposed to or have symptoms of COVID-19